 However, if you live in an extremely hot climate or are growing in a container, continue with regular watering.

-The best way to water Pearl of Nurnberg is to allow the soil to dry out between waterings.
-More in our article Watering Succulents – How To and How Often.
+The best way to water Echeveria Perle is to allow the soil to dry out between waterings.
+More in our article Watering Echeveria Succulents – How To and How Often.

-Pearl of Nurnberg enjoys a loose, well-drained and fast draining porous soil.
+Nurnberg Echeveria enjoys a loose, well-drained and fast draining porous soil.

 Grooming and Maintenance

-Pearl of Nurnberg does not generally require a lot of maintenance, however, make a point to remove all dead leaves as they shed during the plant’s growth.
+Nurnberg Echeveria perle does not generally require a lot of maintenance, however, make a point to remove all dead leaves as they shed during the plant’s growth.

 Every three to four years, you can revive your plant’s luster with clippings and by re-rooting the solitary rosettes.